Kourtney Kardashian Flaunts Dangerous Curves In Cut-Out, Sparkling Green Gown On Instagram

 Kourtney Kardashian dolled herself up for a new post on Instagram on Wednesday evening.
-In a photo on her feed, the reality star rocked a skintight, sparkling, emerald green gown with a cut-out design that flaunted her best assets.
+In a photo on her feed, the reality star rocked a sparkling, skintight emerald green gown with a cut-out design that flaunted her best assets.
 She posed by an elegant piano and wrote out a few musical notes in the caption.

-The photo showed Kourtney standing in a cream-colored room decorated with stools and the large, black piano.
+The photo showed Kourtney standing in a cream-colored room decorated with stools and the large black piano.
 In the background, sunlight shined in through a full-length window that overlooked a yard filled with trees.
 Kourtney stood front and center in the shot, leaning up against the piano in her curve-hugging mermaid dress.

 Kourtney’s look featured an open concept on top with sleeveless panels over her breasts.
 The fabric met in the middle below her bust, creating a deep V-neckline that hardly contained her ample cleavage.
-The 40-year-old mother of four’s hourglass figure was also on display via cut-outs on the sides.
+The 40-year-old mother-of-four’s hourglass figure was also on display via cutouts on the sides.

-The lower half of the dress, which began at her belly button, hugged Kourtney’s hips and followed the shape of her long, lean legs.
-There also appeared to be a high leg slit on the bottom, though Kourtney’s pins were still fully hidden beneath the fabric.
+The lower half of the dress, which began at Kourtney’s belly button, hugged her hips and followed the shape of her long, lean legs.
+There also appeared to be a high leg slit on the bottom, though her pins were still fully hidden beneath the fabric.

 Kourtney did not wear any accessories with her outfit, but she did rock a full face of makeup.
 Her look included expertly contoured cheekbones, bright highlighter, dark eyeliner, and a nude color on her full lips.
 Her medium-length, jet black locks fell down her shoulders in sleek strands that curved inward at the bottom.